 Just last week I was able to attend a fraternity Undergrad Leadership Institute; 97 participants were selected and we all gained insights on what it takes to be a leader.

 Throughout the week-long conference, we had many great speakers with different viewpoints on leadership.
 I’ve selected two points that were reiterated by various speakers there.

 One of the first speakers, Lieutenant Colonel Larry D. Parker Jr. gave us an example that I will never forget.

-Throughout his leadership in the Marines, he had never ate a warm meal.
+Throughout his leadership in the Marines, he had never eaten a warm meal.
 Because he always let all of his team eat first.

 Russell Stokes from General Electric gave back through various community service projects throughout his rise through the corporate world; further, he took time out of his schedule to speak to us.
 We were given the quote “A Leader who leaves behind his team, isn't a leader.”
 A leader in his quest to achieve receives help, therefore he must give help back to those who follow.
 By doing so the leader makes his team better, resulting in him being better as well.